samuelbritt/CS6290-prj2/README.md

 ------------------------------------
 ### Sam Britt

+####The Tour
+  All source files for the Tomasulo simulation program are in the `src/` directory.
+Details on how to build and run the program are the sections that follow.

+  The `trace/` directory contains all the trace files provided by the TA, used for both validation and optimization.

+  The `tests/` directory contains some unit tests, as well as the scripts and sample output for the validation runs.
+See the file `tests/validation.py` to see how to run the validation script.
+  Output from my validation is in the project root, however.
+The file `validation_run` contains the statistics output for all the validation simulations; it was obtained by running

+      ./tests/validation.py --quiet > validation_run

+  from the project root.
+The file `validation_run.patch` is a series of diffs between my validation output and the output provided by the TA, showing that they only differ due to rounding error in the floating point values.
+It was obtained by running

+      ./tests/validation.py --diff > validation_run.patch

+  from the project root.

+  The optimization script and results are in the project root, along with a simple script to count the percentage of instructions using each type of functional unit for a trace file.

+  The `report/` directory contains the sources for the report.
+The project root contains a symlink to the compiled PDF.

 ####To build:

  - Run `make` to build optimized executables in the project root.
  - Run `make debug` to build non-optimized executables with debugging symbols in the project root.
+ - Run `make test` to run the unit tests and validation script.
  - Run `make clean` to remove all compiled files and generated dependency files.